ImageMagick/Usage-Markdown/masking/index.md

 > :REMINDER:
 > Many of the above methods, are either affected by, or may destroy any virtual canvas information an image may have, as part of its processing.
 > When the virtual canvas is involved, you may need to look at the details of individual operators more closely.
-> In many cases the virtual canavs effects can be useful to your overall image processing.
+> In many cases the virtual canvas effects can be useful to your overall image processing.

 ### Boolean Alpha Transparency {#boolean_transparency}